Kneysh/save-sust/README.md

 ### Gameplay Notes

 - Avoid the falling missiles and bombs.
+- Collect falling prizes to increase your wallet:
+  - `silverCoin`: $25
+  - `goldCoin`: $50
+  - `money`: $100
 - The survival time increases automatically while you are alive.
+- Your current wallet is shown in the bottom-right HUD and again on the game-over screen.
 - If you collide with an obstacle, SUST gets destroyed and the game ends.

 ## Project Structure